hugo-sv/webmonitor/README.md

 As the program goes :

-- localhost:8080/random may will randomly go up and down.
+- localhost:8080/random will randomly go up and down.
 - localhost:8080/alert will go up and down every two minutes

 Stopping the server will also trigger 404 status error, as it is unreachable.